 NB No E/F/S/M indication in many cases probably means: I don't know about it.

-xx,xcm Focal length on lens indicated in centimeters, not millimeters.
+xx,xcm Focal length on lens indicated in centimetres, not millimetres.

 dof ind depth-of-field indicator